We need to treat individual women, not statistics.

 Every woman experiences the menopause differently

-The findings published in the Lancet study in September provides data useful for both women and clinicians to help in discussions around the use of HRT.
-However, this new meta-analysis should be considered alongside the National Institute for Health and Care Excellence’s (NICE) 2015 guidance Menopause, which considered also all the available evidence on benefits and risks of the different treatment options available.
+The findings published in the Lancet study in September 2019 provide data useful for both women and clinicians to help in discussions around the use of HRT.
+However, this new meta-analysis should be considered alongside the National Institute for Health and Care Excellence’s (NICE) 2015 guidance Menopause (available on the resources tab), which considered also all the available evidence on benefits and risks of the different treatment options available.
 The Lancet meta- analysis is complex and includes data from a large number of studies, published and unpublished, for a total number of 108,647 women.
 So, this study seemed to have a pretty good potential of providing accurate statistics, due to the high number of women involved, but like every study it has some limitations.

 The outcome of the study is that women taking ‘oestrogen only’ HRT have lower risk of having breast cancer later in life (but still have some risk according to the study), even though HRT shouldn’t be taken for more than five years, as it stated in the Lancet study.
 This span (indicated as the time in which is safe to take HRT according to the Lancet study) is even less for the combined (oestrogen-progesterone) HRT which in fact has a higher risk associated to breast cancer compared to oestrogen only HRT.